sandeepstpi246/fabzero/mentors.md

 Having a Civil Engineering educational background with passion for tall buildings and structural engineering, Francisco Sanchez took the Fab Academy course in Fablab Barcelona.
+Francisco has already set-up a beach lab.
 He is presently setting-up Fab Lab at STPI Bhubaneswar.

 ## Sibu Saman